The U.S. has taken custody of the alleged bomb maker in the 1988 Lockerbie attack

 There, Masud was instructed to prepare the timer inside the suitcase so that an explosion would detonate exactly 11 hours later.
 The next day, at the airport, Mas'ud handed off the suitcase to Fhimah who then placed the luggage onto a conveyor belt, according to the Justice Department.
 Mas'ud and the two others returned to Libya, where former Libyan dictator Muammar Gaddafi, thanked them for carrying out the operation, according to federal officials.

-The Lockerbie bombing is considered of the most complicated investigations in U.S. history
+The Lockerbie bombing is considered one of the most complicated investigations in U.S. history

 The FBI said that the Lockerbie case was one of the most complex investigations they have ever worked on.
 Investigators interviewed more than 10,000 people around the world and analyzed the largest crime scene in recent history — about 845 square miles of scattered debris.